COM6012/ScalableML/Lab 10 - Reproducible and Reusable AI.md

 ```sh
 sacct
 ```
 which shows the progress of current/previous jobs.
+If it shows `RUNNING`, it means the job is still running.

 If we want to check the logs during the job's runtime, use command:
 ```sh